build-trust/ockam/implementations/rust/ockam/ockam_command/README.md

 [![license][license-image]][license-link]
 [![discuss][discuss-image]][discuss-link]

-Orchestrate end-to-end encryption, mutual authentication, key management, credential management, and authorization policy enforcement — at scale.
+Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-This crate provides the `ockam` command line application to start Ockam nodes and interact with them.
+This crate provides the ockam command line application to:
+ - start Ockam nodes and interact with them
+ - manage projects and spaces hosted within the Ockam Orchestrator

+For more information please visit the [command guide](https://docs.ockam.io/reference/command)

 ## Usage